ogcio/ogcio-ds/govie-frontend/package/README.md

 ## Importing JavaScript

-Some of the JavaScript included in GOV.UK Frontend improves the usability and accessibility of the components.
+Some of the JavaScript included in GOV.IE Frontend improves the usability and accessibility of the components.
 You should make sure that you are importing and initialising Javascript in your application to ensure that all users can use it successfully.